KatarzynaKonefal/THE-FLOOR-IS-LAVA/README.md

 D - right
 Z - zoomOut

-## We hope you will have as much fun as we did when writing this code!
+### We hope you will have as much fun as we did when writing this code!
 # Enjoy!

-Try this markdown:

 ![alt text](https://cdn.lowgif.com/full/4703ecf3de8a6b7c-.gif)